deanblackborough/godot-platformer/README.md

 expand beyond it, taking advantage of Godot’s strengths (open source, first-class scene system, flexible scripting).

-I'm less likely to continue working on the Game Maker starter now I am making progress with Godot, it is so much more capable and easy to work with than Game Maker, imo.

 For me this project is primarily a testbed for platformer ideas and teaching my sons to code.
 While I plan to eventually develop my own custom engine, Godot makes an excellent sandbox for quickly testing mechanics and experimenting with design.